CODE OF CIVIL PROCEDURE IN ICELAND

 WHAT DOES A PROCESS SERVER HAVE TO DO IN ICELAND

 Any individual encountered by the process server during the delivery of a summons should be required to provide their identity and any other information necessary to establish the validity of the service.
 The process server must provide the defendant with a copy of the summons and inform him or her of the seriousness of the situation.
-The service certificate must be recorded on the original summons or a separate sheet of paper and attached to it.
+The service certificate must be recorded on the original summons or attached to a separate sheet of paper.
 The original document will then be sent to the plaintiff.

 The signature on the summons should be presumed to be that of the defendant or, if applicable, the defendant’s attorney if the declaration required is included therein unless and until the opposite is shown.
 The burden of proving that the lawyer who signed the statement was authorized to do so by the defendant is not placed on the plaintiff.